aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 ### Configuring auto scaling based on SQS Queues

-You can scale your service up or down to maintain an acceptable queue latency by tracking the acceptable backlog per task.
-The acceptable backlog per task is calculated by dividing the `acceptableLatency` by `messageProcessingTime`.
+You can scale your service up or down to maintain an acceptable queue latency by tracking the backlog per task.
+It configures a target tracking scaling policy with target value (acceptable backlog per task) calculated by dividing the `acceptableLatency` by `messageProcessingTime`.
 For example, if the maximum acceptable latency for a message to be processed after its arrival in the SQS Queue is 10 mins and the average processing time for a task is 250 milliseconds per message, then `acceptableBacklogPerTask = 10 *  60 / 0.25 = 2400`.
 Therefore, each queue can hold up to 2400 messages before the service starts to scale up.
 For this, a target tracking policy will be attached to the scaling target for your service with target value `2400`.
+For more information, please refer: https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-using-sqs-queue.html .

 You can configure auto scaling based on SQS Queue for your service as follows: